 The Azalea Garden

 Behind the main hall, Nezu Shrine maintains a formal garden containing approximately 3,000 azalea bushes across more than 100 varieties.
-During the Bunkyo Azalea Festival — typically held from late April through early May — the bushes bloom in dense layers of pink, red, white, and magenta across a terraced hillside.
-The festival runs for roughly three weeks and draws large crowds by Tokyo standards, but the lines move quickly.
+During the Bunkyo Azalea Festival — held across April, with peak bloom usually in the middle of the month — the bushes bloom in dense layers of pink, red, white, and magenta across a terraced hillside.
+The festival runs for several weeks and draws large crowds by Tokyo standards, but the lines move quickly.

-Azalea Garden admission: ¥200 per adult (children free).
+Azalea Garden admission: ¥500–¥1,000 per adult, varying with the bloom (children 12 and under free).
 This is separate from the main shrine grounds, which remain free.

 Outside of festival season, the garden area is less interesting but still accessible.